bpetermann/param-medic/README.md

 ## Context-Based Parameter Filtering

-Wrap components inside ParamContextProvider to specify which URL parameters should be managed.
+Wrap components inside `ParamContextProvider` to specify which URL parameters should be managed.

 - Only listed keys are used.
 - Other URL parameters remain unchanged until an update occurs.
-- On updates, only listed keys persist, unlisted ones are removed.
+- On updates, only listed keys persist, and unlisted ones are removed.

-### 📝 Example
+### Example

 Wrap your components into the **ParamContextProvider** to specify the keys which you expect.
 The context ensures that only these keys are used, while other parameters are ignored and removed from the url during an update.